 Furthermore, there are no conventional accrediting agencies capable of evaluating the work of seminaries on the cutting edge of Religious Studies.
 The major universities are just now recognizing the kind of work that The New Seminary has been doing for nearly four decades.
 Should TNS submit to the assessment of an agency, it would need to be an organization comprised of representatives from across the community of Interfaith/Interspiritual/Integral/Intra-Tantric leaders.
 If such an agency emerges, then The New Seminary gladly will re-evaluate its current stance.
 For now, the Seminary must be vigilant in avoiding both the blinding ignorance of convention and the dangers of fake assessment as many such companies exist to support the work of diploma mills.
 Accordingly, The New Seminary must take the risk of remaining independent and seeking to attract like-minded students.

-The ordination wing of The New Seminary intends to remain in New York, the city where it was founded, and the graduate wing will be located in Maryland where the Seminary has obtained authorization from The Maryland Higher Education Commission to confer post-secondary religious degrees.
-Maryland is one of 28 states that offers religious institutions the freedom to explore post-secondary religious education without undue interference.
+The ordination wing of The New Seminary will emain in New York, the city where it was founded, and the graduate wing will be located in Florida, where we are seeking authorization from The Florida Education Commission to confer post-secondary religious degrees.
+Florida is one of 28 states that offers religious institutions the freedom to explore post-secondary religious education without undue interference.
 This kind of independence has always been important to The New Seminary as a leader in Interfaith education, and it is especially important today as TNS undertakes yet another leap of faithful adherence to its historical mission of producing Interfaith leaders who are trained to make a difference internationally.

 The challenges wrought by a planet in crisis will not likely be solved by old answers to unprecedented questions amid a rapidly changing spiritual climate.
 Thus, The New Seminary intends to continue re-constructing itself for purposes of remaining ever new.